 Building the infrastructure right, from the beginning, is a key

 fit for consumption, straight from the tap, without the need for

-99.90% reliable and the young city is already on the cutting edge of urban environmental sustainability
+99.90% reliable and the young city is already on the cutting edge of

-and play areas to the public.
+Lavasa has already opened parks and play areas to the public.
 The

-data collection and management services, Customer Satisfaction
+data collection and Property management services; Customer Satisfaction

-Surveys and Customer handover and possession.
+Surveys and Customer handovers and possession.

 The City Management Services (CMS) Department is equally dynamic in